 More recently, Skyy used an image of two men in an elevator, pushing the Stop button.
 A number of other lesbian and gay images have been used.

 In 2011, a gay blogger took offense at the “Hypersexualization of Gay Men” in the SKYY Blue campaign.
 He found that it was “incredibly stereotypical and not beneficial for the homosexual male population”.
 He blamed this on the fact that all the men are looking at each others' sex organs, insinuating that all gay men do is lay around and stare at each others' junk - obviously not a “productive portrayal”.
 At the same time, the message that the drink is not vodka, but a low alcohol malt beverage, is lost – making it look like the guys are splurging on vodka ‘straight’ from the bottle.
 On the bright side he mentioned that the ad portrays relatively attractive men, a (probably) gay black man who is dark black (not often portrayed in other ads) as added diversity – and in general it portrays gay men, which most companies shy away from.

-A woman is seen leaving a bar by walking up the large, center staircase.
+In Red Passion a woman is seen leaving a bar by walking up the large, center staircase.
 A man at the bar catches her glance, but she soon turns and continues walking her way.
 The man immediately leaves the bar and begins to follow her.
 She always seems to be two steps ahead of him, until he finally turns a corner and literally runs into her.
 The man's drink spills all over the front of the woman's dress.
 The woman then removes the knot holding her halter dress up, displaying a bare chest that reveals she is really a man.
 He wipes the lipstick from his face.
 The man smirks and opens his shirt, exposing bandages around his chest, used to diminish the appearance of his breasts - because he is actually a woman.
 She lets down her long hair.
 An announcer says, "Campari.
 Red Passion" as the same words appear on screen.